 Joe Wilkinson calls himself Rachel Riley’s assistant, but he’s assisting with jokes more than with the actual job at hand.

-8 Out of 10 Cats Does Countdown starts on SBS VICELAND 8:30pm Tuesday, with episodes available afterwards at SBS On Demand.
+8 Out of 10 Cats Does Countdown screens on SBS from 10.10pm Fridays, with episodes available afterwards at SBS On Demand.